• Skip to primary navigation

 Hogwarts house crest

-I purchased this Harry Potter themed cookie cutter set earlier this year and have been waiting for the right opportunity to use it.
+I purchased a Harry Potter themed cookie cutter set* earlier this year and have been waiting for the right opportunity to use it.
 They each make a 3 x 2-inch crest-shaped cookie with one of the 4 Hogwart's houses stamped on the front.
 I recommend pressing firmly (but gently) on the press to ensure the press design remains in the cookie post-baking.

 One batch of dough was enough to make approximately 24 ginger biscuits using the Hogwarts house crest cutter when rolled approximately ¼ inch thick.
 I found that these biscuits baked best at 350 degrees F (180 C) for 14-16 minutes.